Ballingarry A.F.C.: History

-Ballingarry A.F.C. was formed in February 1984.
+Ballingarry Association Football Club was formed in February 1984.
 The club decided to enter a team in the Limerick Desmond League for the 1984–85 season and chose yellow and green as the club's colours.
 Their first home ground was known as the ‘Canon's Field’ after the land was secured by an archdeacon.
 The club's first team started at Division 2B of the league and their first competitive game was held on 2 September 1984.
 The match, played away in Askeaton against the local B team, ended with a 4–3 victory.
+At the end of the 2025–26 season, Ballingarry won the Limerick Desmond League for the first time in 22 years.

 Club crest

-Following the club's Annual General Meeting in June 1989, a crest for the club was researched and designed.
-The crest is divided into three sections, the top scroll showing the name of the club and the year of the formation of the club.
+Following the club's Annual General Meeting in June 1989, a suggestion to create a crest for Ballingarry A.F.C. was proposed and agreed.
+The crest is divided into three sections, with the top scroll showing the name of the club and the year of formation.

-The middle section is a shield subdivided into 3 parts and joined by a football.
-The top section depicts a hill, and is a reference to Knockfierna hill, a local landmark.
-In the lower left section is a lion, which is the DeLacy Desmond crest, who were the one-time owners of Ballingarry Castle, which is shown in the lower right section.
-On the bottom scroll is the Latin phrase "Meritis Augentur Honores" ("Rewards Increase With Effort").
+The middle section consists of a shield subdivided into three parts and joined by a football.
+The top half of the shield references Knockfierna hill, a local landmark.
+A lion is depicted in the bottom left, a symbol taken from the De Lacy family crest.
+The De Lacy family were the owners of Ballingarry Castle, which is displayed in the lower right half.

+The bottom scroll contains the club motto in Latin, "Meritis Augentur Honores", meaning "Rewards increase with effort".